 - 1. Single motor category robots may use only one set of motor-gear box. - 2.
-Multi-motor category robots may use only two sets of motor-gear box for the walking actions. - 3.
+Multi-motor category robots may use more than two sets of motor-gear box for the walking actions. - 3.
 All contestants should wear uniform during the competition. - 4.
-Name list of the student contestants should not be altered without the Organizer's permission. - 5.
+Name list of the student contestants cannot be altered without the Organizer's permission. - 5.
 Contestants not accompanied by their instructors or teachers are not allowed to take part in the competition. - 6.
 Instructors or teachers cannot enter the restricted area to instruct students to play the game. - 7.
-Judges have the right to give warning or disqualify the contestants, instructors or teachers who do not obey the rules or the decision of the judges.
+Judges have the right to give warning or disqualify the contestants, instructors or teachers who do not obey the rules or the decision of the judges. - 8.
+Only applications from half-day/whole-day formal Primary and Secondary Government schools, Aided/Direct Subsidized schools or Private schools will be accepted (non-tutoring centers or institutes).
+The responsible teachers must by employed by the respective schools.